solita/solita.github.com/_posts/2020-06-01-cheap-software-is-expensive.md

 I've sometimes been tasked to create software purely for a marketing campaign, that is expected to run for limited amount of time.
 Perhaps after that, some parts can be recycled to a new campaign, but in those cases it was not necessary to keep it clean, so ... go wild, I guess.
 Put that cowboy hat on and forget about refactoring and test automation.
 Other times, I've been involved in some POC projects, where we want to build rapidly and cheaply something that proves just enough to get the funding and vision for the real thing.
 Again, make it quick, make it dirty, as long as everybody understands that and is not stupid enough to use that steaming pile of ugliness as basis for the real thing - just recycle the ideas, vision and convication, and keep the codebase ugly.

 So understand your lifecycle, are you creating a product, are you creating a long-running service, or a quick-and dirty demo/poc/campaign app, one-short, with limited lifetime.
 Don't bring a hammer into a pillow party, or vice versa.

+And do note that this is not just about bugs, this is also about how easy the code is to maintain, and how flexible it is to make changes when requirements change on a longer run.
+And this is also about how to find new talent to recruit so we can maintain the code on longer run, without driving people insane.

 ## So, can I still have it cheap?
 Pretty please?